BryanWilhite/nodejs/README.md

 ```

+You should also run `ls /usr/local/lib/node_modules/` in bash to verify that any uninstalled packages are removed (additionally, consider `sudo npm cache clean` and `sudo npm -g update`).

 ## node (>= 6.x)

 The [Aurelia CLI](https://github.com/aurelia/cli) (command-line interface) is so cutting-edge that it requires versions of Node.js® (>= 6.x) that are not available ‘by default’ through the _default_ `apt-get` repositories (and, by the way, [the available Chocolatey packages](https://chocolatey.org/packages?q=nodejs)).